vktr274/cnn-affect-recognition/README.md

 The script will create a `test` subdirectory in the directory and will move part of the images from the `train` subdirectory to the `test` subdirectory.
 This means that the default behavior of the script is to overwrite the input directory.
 The script will also create a `train.csv` and `test.csv` files in the directory.
 The `train.csv` file will contain the label to filename mappings for the training set and the `test.csv` file will contain the label to filename mappings for the test set.

 If the script is ran with a specified output path, the script will first copy the images from the `train` subdirectory in the input directory to the `train` subdirectory in the output directory and will create the `test` subdirectory in the output directory.
 The `train.csv` and `test.csv` files will be created in the output directory.
 If the output directory does not exist, it will be created.
-If the output directory exists, it can only contain an empty `train` subdirectory.
+If the output directory exists, it can only contain an empty `train` subdirectory or can be empty completely.

 Besides the dataset, the script requires installation of required Python packages listed in the `requirements.txt` file.
 The packages can be installed using the following command: